Cloudlynx/docs/README.md

-$Cloudlynx Public IaaS
+Cloudlynx Public IaaS
 ========

-$project is a highly compliant Swiss cloud provider – offers IaaS solutions especially to regulated industries such as pharma, banking, and government.
+Cloudlynx is a highly compliant Swiss cloud provider – offering IaaS solutions especially to regulated industries such as pharma, banking, and government.
 This repo contains the documentation for our services.

 Support